christianmerkwirth/atriar/README.md

 )

 str(nn)

+# Cleanup, delete the searcher object.
+release_searcher(searcher)
 ```

-The index and distance vectors for a signle query point have the length that is given in count.
+The index and distance vectors for a single query point have the length that is given in count.
 Both vectors are not sorted by distance.

 Boxcounting
 -----------